 Police: Tractor-trailer crashes into famed Nevada brothel

-In this photo provided by Moonlite BunnyRanch owner Dennis Hof shows a semi-truck crashed through the front gates and the front door of the Moonlite BunnyRanch, the famed Nevada brothel featured in the CatHouse reality television show near Carson, Nevada.
-The Lyon County Sheriff's Office says a man intentionally crashed the one-story building early morning Thursday, May 25, 2017.
+In this May 25, 2017, photo provided by Lyon County Sheriff's Office shows suspect Brain Brand, 40, of Reno, Nevada.
+Brand a semi-truck driver who crashed through the front gates and the front door of the Moonlite BunnyRanch, the famed Nevada brothel featured in the CatHouse reality television show near Carson, Nevada.

 Add your comments below